learn-co-curriculum/java-constructors/README.md

 }
 ```

-We would need to explicitly add a no-args constructor  to the `Dog` class
+We must explicitly add a no-args constructor  to the `Dog` class
 to avoid the error.